petercz1/video_reformatter/README.md

 Also, I've had it with trying to figure out foreign language remote controls.

-Sooooo, to fix this I did the fol
+Sooooo, to fix this I did the following:

+1)

 I've done a (little) bit of research and the state of my knowledge is as follows: